tap349/tap349.github.io/_posts/2016-03-04-ssh-public-key-authentication.md

 > key and the server checks that the corresponding public key is authorized to
 > accept the account.

-> man 1 ssh-agent
->
-> The agent will never send a private key over its request channel.
-Instead,
-> operations that require a private key will be performed by the agent, and
-> the result will be returned to the requester.
-This way, private keys are
-> not exposed to clients using the agent.

 each host entry in SSH config (_~/.ssh/config_) has `IdentityFile` option which specifies the path to identity file for this host.